You Have 12 New Netflix Treats To Binge This Weekend — Here’s What’s Worth Watching

-But there’s more to everyone’s favorite streamer than the stiff upper lip of English royalty.
-Especially since The Crown doesn’t arrive until Sunday, November 17.
-On Friday, November 15, we receive a rollickingly fun docuseries starring Charli XCX, a thriller led by an Oscar-winner, an animated holiday movie, and, as usual, some more bingeable foreign content.
+But there’s more to everyone’s favourite streamer than the stiff upper lip of English royalty.
+Especially since The Crown doesn’t arrive until Sunday 17th November.
+On Friday, 15thNovember, we receive a rollickingly fun docuseries starring Charli XCX, a thriller led by an Oscar-winner, an animated holiday movie, and, as usual, some more bingeable foreign content.

 The question is: what should you watch first?